Penchal9959/Penchal9959/README.md

 a focus on detecting and mitigating **spoofing and jamming** attacks on satellite navigation.

 My work spans the full receiver chain: acquisition and tracking, PVT Algorithms.
-Alongside that, I work on embedded systems for real-time signal processing on **STM32N6** class hardware.
+Alongside that, I work on embedded systems for real-time signal processing.

 Before the PhD I built a lot of sensor-driven embedded hardware — that work lives in [embedded-iot-projects](https://github.com/Penchal9959/embedded-iot-projects).